Can I claim my Thigh Lift on Medicare?

 Excess skin and adipose tissue in the area of the thighs, as already mentioned, can be a great aesthetic and psychological burden.
 This problem most often occurs with age, after significant weight loss or pregnancy, especially after multiple pregnancies.

-Unfortunately, the problem of excess skin cannot be solved with exercise and various cosmetic treatments.
+Unfortunately, we cant solve excess skin with exercise and various cosmetic treatments.
 In some cases, liposuction can help to some extent, but as this procedure only removes adipose tissue, the problem of sagging skin remains.
 Especially after significant weight loss.
 Furthermore, in some patients, excess skin and adipose tissue in the thigh area can also cause various health problems.
 People with this problem often complain about irritative dermatitis (inflammation of the skin) in the thigh area which causes; sores, irritation, and pain, making daily activities difficult.
 Correction of the thigh skin is a very effective procedure, which results in a high level of patient satisfaction.

 To view more before and after images, you can visit the Thigh Lift Surgery photo gallery here.